 Normally, Dr. Fedok places the implant through an incision designed under the chin since submental fat removal or a neck procedure may be performed at the same time.
 The vast majority of patients remark that over time the chin implants feels and looks like their native tissue.

-Alternatively, some patients are better served by the performance of a genioplasty.
-In this procedure, a small portion of the chin is advanced forward and secured in place.
-The genioplasty procedure is similar to chin augmentation, without the use of an implant.
+Alternatively, some patients may be better served by the performance of a genioplasty.
+In this procedure, a small portion of the chin bone is advanced forward and secured in place.
+Dr. Fedok may refer you to an oral surgeon if this is needed.

 After surgery, a dressing may be placed around the chin, overlying some tape, until the morning following surgery.
-At that time, the dressing is removed and the tape remains in place for one week.
+At that time, the dressing is removed.

 In chin augmentation, as in any surgery, such elements as infection, rejection of the implant, paresthesias (sensations of prickling, tingling or creeping of the skin), and swelling can occur, and a patient must be willing to accept these risks.
 However, the procedure carries a very high rate of success and adds the finishing touch in reconstructing facial harmony.
 The results are often dramatic and very gratifying for the patient.